Flatness-based trajectory planning for 3D overhead cranes with friction compensation and collision avoidance

 \section{Conclusions}

-In this paper, we presented a methodology to generate optimal, collision-free trajectories for 3D cranes by incorporating a high-fidelity friction model.
-Leveraging differential flatness, we integrated this model into the optimization, obtaining the target trajectory and a feedforward control term, allowing for aggressive movements not possible with feedback-only systems.
-Our approach differs from most of the existing literature by limiting oscillations only at the end point, which enables faster trajectories.
-This freedom of movement introduces the critical challenge of rope-obstacle collisions, which we addressed with an efficient, discretization-based constraint.
+In this paper, we presented a methodology for generating time-optimal, collision-free trajectories for 3D cranes by integrating a high-fidelity friction model via differential flatness.
+By limiting oscillations only at the end point, our approach enables faster and more aggressive trajectories while ensuring safety through an efficient discretization-based payload- and rope-obstacle avoidance constraint.

-To demonstrate the advantage of including friction in optimization, two scenarios with optimized trajectories for different models were shown, using friction models with varying degrees of accuracy.
-The results have shown that not taking into account any dry friction term can cause the feedback term, which can only control the trolley position and the rope's length with information about those measures, to be unable to avoid obstacles in the path previously planned for the cart and rope, resulting in a collision.

-Furthermore, a robustness analysis with up to 150\% uncertainty in the dry friction parameters confirmed the superiority of friction-aware models with uncertainty up to 100\%.
-While plans generated without a friction model sometimes resulted in shorter trajectory times, they consistently produced large residual oscillations when applied to the system with friction.
-In contrast, the friction-aware models generated more realistic feedforward plans that required minimal feedback intervention.
-This resulted in slightly longer trajectories in some cases, but safer with minimal final swing.
-Regarding the use of complex versus simplified models, it has been found that, when a good estimate of dry friction is available, the complex model is preferable.
-However, accurately modeling dry friction can be difficult, so using a simplified model for dry and viscous friction also yields good results in terms of travel time and oscillation at the end of travel.
+Simulation results highlight the need for friction-aware planning.
+Neglecting dry friction yields unrealistic feedforward plans that saturate the feedback controller, ultimately leading to significant tracking errors and obstacle collisions.
+Furthermore, a robustness analysis involving up to 150\% parametric uncertainty confirmed the superiority of friction-aware models.
+Even with up to 100\% uncertainty, incorporating dry friction reduces residual swing and minimizes feedback intervention compared to frictionless models.

-Future work will focus on the experimental validation of this methodology on a real-world laboratory crane to verify its performance and practical applicability.
+While the Complete Model is preferable when precise friction parameters are known, the Simplified Model remains a highly practical and effective alternative when exact modeling is challenging.
+Future work will focus on the experimental validation of this framework on a laboratory crane to verify its performance and practical applicability.